AkshadAp17/Assi/replit.md

 ## Recent Changes (July 29, 2025)

+### Project Lead Functionality Implementation
+✓ Enhanced project access control for project leads
+✓ Project leads can now create and manage their own projects ✓ Added ability for project leads to assign team members to their projects ✓ Project leads can update projects they lead or created ✓ Implemented password update functionality for all users ✓ Fixed logout functionality to work with both GET and POST methods

 ### Email Integration for User Management
 ✓ Added Nodemailer integration with Gmail SMTP
 ✓ Implemented welcome email functionality for new user creation